 This way, you keep the combination of IPL hair removal for summer and sunny days safe and pleasant.

-Many women recognize it: quickly shaving your legs in the shower because it's suddenly warm, or because you still want to wear that dress.
-It often feels like something that "has to be done," and not something you really take time for.
+Many women recognise it: quickly shaving your legs in the shower because it's suddenly warm, or because you want to wear that dress after all.
+It often feels like something that "has to be done," and not something you truly take time for.

 With a well-thought-out IPL schedule, you shift that.
-You plan fixed moments, for example, one evening a week in the first phase, and build a small ritual around it.
-You ensure the room feels pleasant, you'd rather take ten extra minutes than five minutes of stress, and finish with a mild body lotion to soothe your skin.
+You schedule fixed moments, for example, one evening a week in the first phase, and build a small ritual around it.
+You make sure the space feels pleasant, you'd rather take ten extra minutes than five minutes of stress, and finish with a mild body lotion to soothe your skin.

-This way, leg hair removal in the summer becomes the endpoint of a process that began in spring.
+This way, leg hair removal in summer becomes the endpoint of a process that started in spring.
 No last-minute panic, but the calm continuation of what you've been doing for yourself for weeks.

 Is IPL equally suitable for everyone?